-TSS The evaluator ensures that the TSS identifies RSA and/or ECDS/ perform peer authentication.
-The description must be consistent as specified in FCS_COP.1/SigGen Cryptographic Operations (for signature). t with the algorithms -- -----------------------
+TSS The evaluator ensures that the TSS identifies RSA and/or ECDSA as being used to perform peer authentication.
+The description must be consistent with the algorithm as specified in FCS_COP.1/SigGen Cryptographic Operations (for cryptographic signature). --- --

 The TOE supports both RSA and ECDSA for use with X.509v3 certificates that conform to RFC 4945 and pre-shared Keys for IPsec support.